 Forms III–VI Upper School Chorus

-The Browning Upper School Chorus is a yearlong half-credit performance elective open to all boys in the Upper School.
+The Browning Upper School Chorus is a yearlong half-credit performance elective open to all boys in the Upper School, by audition.
 Fundamental singing technique is emphasized through the study of music ranging from popular to classical.
 Three-part arrangements for men’s voices are the standard, but mixed-choral arrangements (S-A-T-B) are prepared for performances with Interschool groups and international choirs held during the academic year.
 The chorus also performs for a number of school functions including the Holiday Program, Interschool Choral Festival, Alumni Day, Prize Day, and Graduation.
 Rehearsals focus on increasing musicianship, refining communication and emotional expression, and building ensemble skills.

 The Browning Ovation Orchestra is a yearlong half-credit performance elective open to all boys studying a musical instrument, with permission of the Director.
 Boys study technique on their particular instrument and work together to create a balanced ensemble sound.
 The repertoire, ranging from Classical to contemporary, is arranged for the particular complement of instruments in the orchestra, and is rehearsed to performance level.